-The trial forms part of the Surbiton to Kingston Go Cycle scheme which seeks to create safer and more desirable links between Kingston, Surbiton, and Tolworth to improve the environment for all road users, in particular cyclists and pedestrians.
+The Surbiton to Kingston Go Cycle scheme seeks to create safer and more desirable links between Kingston, Surbiton, and Tolworth to improve the environment for all road users, in particular cyclists and pedestrians.
 The purpose of the trial traffic restriction was to reduce traffic volumes on Surbiton Crescent, to improve safety for cyclists and pedestrians, and help improve bus journey times.

 Who agreed the trial traffic restriction?